 On March 26 and 27, the FDA convened a meeting of the General and Plastic Surgery Devices Panel to investigate the safety of breast implants following a reported link between textured implants and lymphoma, as well as a range of reported systemic autoimmune symptoms following implantation, collectively known as breast implant illness (BII).

-Earlier in March, the FDA sent warning letters to two breast implant manufacturers, Mentor and Sientra, citing their failure to conduct safety studies after approval.
-In Australia and France, authorities have been pulling textured implants off the market due to the risk of cancer.
 The FDA reports that as of September 2018, the agency has received a total of 660 total medical device reports regarding breast implant-associated anaplastic large cell lymphoma (BIA-ALCL) cases since 2010.
 However, it was clear at the meeting that little is known about BII and BIA-ALCL.

 At the meeting, participants raised questions about the accuracy of the number of cases of women who’ve been made sick by their implant.
 The first is the validity of the FDA’s adverse events reporting system.
 A former FDA employee who now testifies as a data advocate highlighted specific issues with summary reporting and out-of-date public information.
 Furthermore, because many women are not aware of BII or BIA-ALCL, and many doctors do not associate the symptoms with the patient’s breast implants, there are likely many unreported cases, cases in which women are left suffering without a proper diagnosis.
 Both underreporting of diagnosis and underdiagnosing of the diseases result in skewed statistics on the likelihood of illness.